Meta-analysis of diagnostic test accuracy with multiple disease stages: combining stage-specific and merged-stage data: Discussion

-A limitation of the models we have presented here is that they do not utilize overall sensitivity reported in studies that do not additionally report any stage proportion data.
-This is because - without any information on the proportions, $p_j$, $j=1,J-1$ - we would not expect it to be feasible to estimate all the required parameters from these studies.
-It might, however, be informative to utilize such studies to learn stage-specific sensitivities, if we additionally assumed a hierarchical model, e.g. random effects distributions across studies, for the stage proportions $p_j$.
-We considered this for our motivating data sets but observed that these proportions varied substantially across studies -- therefore keeping them as independent quantities felt more appropriate in this instance.
+A limitation of the models we have presented is that they do not utilize overall sensitivity reported in studies that do not additionally report any stage proportion data.
+This is because it would not be possible to estimate the additional study-specific parameters $p_{ij}$ from the single data point.
+We note that these studies could be incorporated, with potential for some learning, if an additional hierarchical model structure -- i.e. random effects distributions across studies -- were assumed for the stage proportions.
+We considered this for our motivating data sets but observed that the reported proportions varied substantially across studies -- therefore keeping them as independent quantities felt more appropriate in this instance.